Skip to Content

 The full recipe with measurements is in the recipe card below.

-Next, add the onion and green chilies.
-Cook until onions brown and caramelize.
-Reserve half of the onion mixture and set it aside at room temperature.
+Step 2: Add the sliced onions and sauté until they brown and caramelize, for 15-25 minutes.
+Remove half of the onion mixture and set it aside.

-Step 3: Pour the rinsed moong dal, salt, and water into the Instant Pot.
-Stir well.
-Secure the lid, and set it to manual high pressure for 20 minutes.
+Step 4: Pour the rinsed moong dal and water into the Instant Pot and stir to combine.
+Secure the lid and set it to manual high pressure for 20 minutes with a 10-minute natural release.

-Step 4: Stir the dal to check the consistency.
-If thicker than desired, add ½ cup hot water before serving.
+Step 5: Stir to check the consistency.
+If it’s thicker than you want, add ½ cup hot water before serving.
+Then, taste and season with salt.

-If you enjoy this recipe, try one of these Indian favorites!
+If you enjoy this moong dal Instant Pot recipe, try more tasty Indian recipes!

 Serving Suggestions

-• Freeze Let the dish cool and prepare several freezer-safe bags or containers.
-Scoop a small amount of dal into each one, leaving a few inches of space so the dal can expand if needed.
-Our moong dal Instant Pot recipe freezes for 2-3 months.
+• Freeze: Let the dish cool completely.
+Then, prepare several freezer-safe bags or containers for individual servings.
+Scoop a small amount of dal into each one, leaving a few inches of space so the dal can expand.
+Moong dal will freeze for 2-3 months.

 Frequently Asked Questions